Lakeview (Coronado NF)

 Overview

 Lakeview Campground sits on a hillside above Parker Canyon Lake, tucked into oak and juniper in the Canelo Hills.
-It is developed and predictable in the best way: pull-in sites, picnic tables, fire rings, clean vault toilets, trash receptacles, and water spigots when the system is on.
-The lake is a short walk away, and the marina is close enough that it feels like part of camp.
+It is developed in the practical way: pull-in sites, picnic tables, fire rings, vault toilets, trash receptacles, and water spigots when the system is on.
+The lake, marina, ramp, and lakeshore trail are close enough to shape the whole stay.

 Watch out for